-- Quarter-final baseball games will be played at the higher ranked seed. - Host school in quarter-finals MUST be able to sell tickets or secure a suitable site that can (at the host school's expense). - If the host school cannot find a suitable site the tournament director will find an alternate site and if one cannot be secured the home school may have to travel to the lower ranked seed. - Due to the pitching rule all quarter-final games must be played on that Saturday (no exceptions).
+- Quarter-final baseball games will be played at the higher ranked seed.
+PLEASE NOTE: QUARTER-FINALS WILL BE PAYED ON FRIDAY, JUNE 5, 2015. - Host school in quarter-finals MUST be able to sell tickets or secure a suitable site that can (at the host school's expense). - If the host school cannot find a suitable site the tournament director will find an alternate site and if one cannot be secured the home school may have to travel to the lower ranked seed. - Due to the pitching rule ALL quarter-final games must be played on the designated day and any postponements must be played the following day.